kaijiasun/ExoticCoalescence/README.md

-# COALSH model for exotic particle production in relativistic heavy-ion collision
+# COALSH model for exotic particle production in RHICs
 COALSH model is a phase-space quark coalescence model that can be used to make prediction on production of exotic particles in relativistic heavy-ion collisions [1].
 The code is written in MATLAB.

 To run this code, open the window of MATLAB or octave, and run